Our Team: Sandeep Vanga

 Using map-reduce to explore over 500GB of user crash reports, our team was able to build an arrival rate model to use over 400,000 incoming crash signatures and extract trend lines.
 Not only were they able to provide guidance on the possibilities for crash signature analysis using large volumes of data, they also went one step further and developed a dashboard to alert quality assurance team members of potential problems.

 Goal: Study the effect of revisions to company websites and the stock returns.

 Pete and Rachel were able to apply statistical regression models and graphical techniques to search for signals in the stock returns based on revisions of the webpage.

 Goal: Study customer data and identify how to effectively spend their advertising budget.

-The team were able to identify profitable customer segments using clustering and make a recommendation on which segments to target.
+Our team was able to identify profitable customer segments using clustering and make a recommendation on which segments to target.

-Our Team: Barbara Evangelista, Funmi Fapohunda, Oscar Hendrick
+Our Team: Barbara Evangelista, Funmi Fapohunda, and Oscar Hendrick

 Goal: Analyze the conversion, engagement and churn of mobile app users for the purpose of informing marketing strategy and app improvement.

 The team applied a range of statistical techniques to study the behavior of segmented groups and their work led to the identification of trends.